Visiting San Diego? Get 7 Days of Local Tips

 Known as 'The World's Best Ballpark in America's Finest City,' I don't think there is a bad seat in the house.
 And the views of the San Diego skyline beyond center field just add to the atmosphere for me and my family.

-So now that you know a little about the Padres Opening Day and the weekend series with the Braves, plus the fact that I love PETCO Park and will be in attendance at least a few times this year, let’s have a look at what it takes to get Opening Day, opening weekend and tickets to games throughout the 2025 MLB season ahead!
+So now that you know a little about the Padres Opening Day and the weekend series with the Tigers, plus the fact that I love PETCO Park and will be in attendance at least a few times this year, let's have a look at what it takes to get Opening Day, Opening Weekend, and tickets to games throughout the 2026 MLB season ahead!

 Ticket Information for Opening Day & Weekend